A Timeline of Local History

 1965 The current Wongan Hills Hospital was built.

-1966 Wongan Aero Club developed on Jack Acklands property.
-Fire station built in Fenton Street.
+1966 Wongan Aero Club developed on Jack Ackland's property.
+Fire station built on Fenton Street.

-1969 Wongan Hills Airstrip built, moving from the Wongan Aero Club on Jack Acklands property, Lake Hinds State Electricity Commision took over Power supply.
+1969 Wongan Hills Airstrip was built, moving from the Wongan Aero Club on Jack Ackland's property.
+Lake Hinds State Electricity Commission took over the supply of power.

 1975 Squash Club and Courts New Civic Centre.